kumuluz/kumuluzee/README.md

 HTTP server that will process our apps requests and of course process our servlets as they are the backbone of Java EE.
 We prefer to use Jetty as the servlet implementation for its high performance and small footprint.
 If however you prefer a different server (like Tomcat) you can easily do so provided it is supported.
-Please refer to the full documentation to view supported servers.
 Now lets add Jetty.

 ```xml
 <dependency>